-Carla, Sharon and Duey have worked in fashion for longer than they care to remember, for them, there’s nothing new under the sun.
+Carla, Sharon and Duey have worked in fashion for longer than they care to remember.
+For them, there’s nothing new under the sun.
 They’re Generation X: tired, cynical and sick of being used.

 Pip Adam’s new novel walks the streets of Auckland city now, examining the fashion scene, intergenerational tension and modern life with an unflinching eye.
-From the the wreckage and waste of the 21st century, new animals must emerge.
+From the wreckage and waste of the 21st century, new animals must emerge.